-Lead: Become the guiding light for your business on the cloud.
-It’s a fast moving place on the Cloud.
+- Lead: Become the guiding light for your business on the Cloud.
+It’s a fast moving place up there.
 Pick some champions, products you think are world-beaters.
 Help your company understand what’s going on, strategically and tactically.

-Embrace change: Don’t see the cloud as a threat, get stuck in.
+- Embrace Change: Don’t see the Cloud as a threat heralding the end of IT; get stuck in.
 Become the guru and help your business adapt your favorite products as rapidly and widely as possible.
 You’ve got 3-5 years to retrain.
 The sooner you start the more value you’ll add, to your employer and yourself.

-Be Fanatical About Compliance: Be the watchdog for best practice.
+- Be Fanatical About Compliance: Be the watchdog for best practice.
 Keep your businesses away from fly-by-night operators that are inevitably bubbling up, looking only to make a quick buck and to hell with your data/service levels/users.
-Become expert on data compliance laws: it wasn’t possible for your Irish office to setup a data store in Singapore until the cloud came along.
+Become experts on data compliance laws: it wasn’t possible for your Irish office to setup a data store in Singapore until the Cloud came along.
 You’ll be surprised to learn what happens when you screw up on global data compliance.

 As ever, you do have options.
+This isn’t really the end of IT.
 There’s a ton of money to be made in sticking with the old ways of doing things.
 Anyone around during Y2K will remember the incredible hourly rates COBOL and mainframe consultants made.
 And many of those systems are still around today, because they work just fine.

 Please whatever you do don’t stay behind out of fear or inaction.
 Most of us aren’t as good as my friend was.
 We’re fast learners, like new stuff and understand how to add value in new ways every day.
 But you have to be a special talent to earn 3x your old salary by working half as much.

-For the rest of us, embrace the future and everything will be ok.
+For the rest of us, embrace the future and everything will be okay.
 That much I’m sure of.